sigasi/sigasi_insights/manual/linting.md

 # Project specific Linting settings

-The default way to configure the severity of the Sigasi linting checks is to set their severity in the **Errors/Warnings** preference page.
+The default way to configure the severity of the Sigasi Studio linting checks is to set their severity in the **Errors/Warnings** preference page.
 You can override these setting by creating a settings file for your projects.

 In each project, you can override the coding rules settings.
 You can override rules for the **entire project**, for **folders** in the project, or for individual **files**.